Recalibrating Employee Experience in the Post-Covid World

-No matter what the case might be, one thing is for sure – from rethinking people priorities to taking employee-first measures, the post-Covid workplace will witness new trends and strategies that organisations and HRs will adapt to.
+No matter what the case might be, one thing is for sure – from rethinking people's priorities to taking employee-first measures, the post-Covid workplace will witness new trends and strategies that organizations and HRs will adapt to.

 Escalated Role of the Leadership